gatsbyjs/gatsby/docs/docs/cheat-sheet.md

         <code>npm install -g gatsby-cli</code></p>
     <p>Run <code>gatsby --help</code> for a list of commands and options.</p>
     <h3><code>gatsby new <span style="font-weight:normal">my-site-name</span></code></h3>
-    <p>Create a new local Gatsby site using the default starter (see “Quick Start Commands” in this cheat sheet on how to use other starters).</p>
+    <p>Create a new local Gatsby site using the default starter (see "Quick Start Commands" in this cheat sheet on how to use other starters).</p>
     <h3><code>gatsby develop</code></h3>
     <p>Start the Gatsby development server.</p>
     <table>